-If you work in or are connected to the passenger rail industry in any way; are involved in transportation research and policy, or are trying to tackle challenges in any related field dealing with mobility, sustainability, urban design, environmental awareness; I would like to learn more about the problems you face to determine how I can assist you through research, analysis, writing/editing and/or multimedia communications.
-Please refer to the list of services I offer for more information and contact me via phone, text, or email.
+If you work in or are connected to the passenger rail industry in any way; are involved in transportation research and policy, or are trying to tackle challenges in any related field dealing with mobility, sustainability, urban design, or environmental awareness, I would like to learn more about the problems you face to determine how I can assist you through research, analysis, writing/editing and/or multimedia communications.
+Please refer to the list of services I offer for more information and reach out to me via email.

 I sharpened my skills and deepened my subject matter expertise in a specialized two-year graduate program at George Mason University, where I earned a Master’s degree in Transportation Policy, Operations and Logistics in 2016.
 I have been an independent consultant and freelance writer since 2014.
 This work, which serves my vision, includes: